cgrates/cgrates/docs/tariff_plans.rst

 +-----------------+--------+-----------+-----------+----------+

 Tag
-    A string by witch this timing will be referenced in other places by.
+    A string by which this timing will be referenced in other places by.
 Months
     Integers from 1=January to 12=December separated by semicolons (;) specifying the months for this time period.
 MonthDays